 If you are suffering from Complex Regional Pain Syndrome or Reflex Sympathetic Dystophy as a result of a work-related injury or accident in Pennsylvania, call experienced CRPS and RSD lawyer, Michael W. Cardamone directly at 215-206-9068 or email Michael@Cardamonelaw.com for a free and comprehensive consult.

-What is Complex Regional Pain Syndrome?
-It is a chronic pain condition that can affect any area of the body, but often affects an arm or a leg.
+Complex Regional Pain Syndrome is a chronic pain condition that can affect any area of the body, but often affects an arm or a leg.
 (PubMed Health).
 Doctors aren’t sure what causes it.
 In certain people, the sympathetic nervous system can play a role in the pain, whereas in other cases CRPS is triggered in the immune system which then leads to discoloration, temperature changes, and swelling in the affected area.

 There are two types of Complex Regional Pain Syndrome- Type 1 formerly known as Reflex Sympathetic Dystrophy and Type 2 formerly known as causalgia.